cyrus2281/Real-Typer/README.md

     </script>
 ```

 ## Full Customization

-the following properties can be changed
+the following properties can be changed.
 ```html
     <script type="module">
         import Typer from "./Typer.js";